How I built Fluxer, a Discord-like chat app

 Federation remains a major goal, and the order matters.
 People who run and use Matrix complain about specific things: large federated rooms can be slow and expensive to join, presence and device-list updates can create surprising background load, federation failures can leave rooms or encrypted messages half-working, and moderation gets harder when abuse, media, bans, and bridges cross instance boundaries.

-The self-hosting release starts with account switching for custom backends in the Electron desktop app.
-Shortly after, the client gets simultaneous connections to multiple backends without making you switch between workspaces.
+The self-hosting path starts with account switching for custom backends in the Electron desktop app.
+The next client step is simultaneous connections to multiple backends without making you switch between workspaces.
 The goal is one client that can show several instances together before Fluxer has the unified identity and authentication model that full federation needs.

 True federation can come after that, with OAuth2-based authentication against remote instances and a clearer model for where identity and data live.